martinshaw/series-word-freq/README.md

 3. Install the dependencies by running `npm install` in the project directory.

 4. Run `npm run swf login` to login to the OpenSubtitles API.
 You will need to create an account at https://www.opensubtitles.org/ and get a username, password and an API key.
 You will be prompted to enter these details or you can add them manually to a `.env` file.
+Choose a password that doesn't contain double quotes.

 4. Run `npm run swf search "series"` to search for a series.
 Replace `"series"` with the name of the series you want to search for.